Kimbix/single_gpu_passthrough_for_all/README.md

 Once you're inside of Windows, install the VirtIO drivers and turn off the VM.

 ## Finishing touches for the VM
-Once you have finished the Windows installation and the VM is turned off, you can remove any Spice Hardware, as it won't be needed anymore.
+Once you have finished the Windows installation and the VM is turned off, you can remove any Spice Hardware and the CDROM disks, as they won't be needed anymore.

 # GETTING AND PATCHING YOUR VBIOS
 Now, to get the GPU working, we will have to look for it's vBIOS.